Daejeoncheon: Restoration and access

 The Daejeoncheon was previously used as a parking lot, but has undergone substantial restoration in recent decades, removing a large department store which covered the river, and removing motor vehicle access and parking lots at several points.
-New infrastructure includes low-impact cycling and walking paths, along with natural areas to promote riparian ecosystem regrowth.
+New infrastructure includes cycling and walking paths, along with natural areas to promote riparian ecosystem regrowth.
 The restoration is ongoing, and has enabled the river to provide ecosystem services such as wildlife habitat for various pollinators, heron, and waterfowl, while also serving as a major walking and cycling route between multiple residential and commercial areas.